 It seemed a good estimate.

-When we entered the valley, we had to navigate a fresh landslide, which, only just, had been partially cleared, allowing traffic in and out.
+When we entered the area, we had to navigate a fresh landslide, which, only just, had been partially cleared, allowing small traffic in and out.
 That, combined with the lack of tourism, mostly due to COVID, made it feel like we were driving into a kind of Stephen King novel, where anyone can enter the little thriving town, but no one can ever leave.

 It was superb.
 We bought their last kilo.

 It was exactly this cheese which, at a visit to a little cheese shop, during the most recent carnival, all of us still oblivious of our COVID future, in the little town of Santana de Parnaiba, close to Sao Paulo, had made us decide to seek out this Brazilian cheese capital.

 Back in May, we had wanted to visit, but the town’s website said it was closed to visitors, due to COVID.
 We checked a few times in the following months, with no luck.
 Then, when we gave them a call in early December, we were told they had, in fact, never been closed.